The Multidisciplinary Artist Who Uses Different Media To Express His Obsession With Art – Ren Zhitian

 The shooting subject is the camera’s monitor.
-Ren Zhitain aimed the camera at the monitor, and shot the video.
-The video of the monitor is at the same time played on the monitor.
-Once again, this scene is captured by the camera, and displayed on the monitor.
+Ren Zhitain aimed the camera at the monitor and shot the video.
+The video of the monitor is at the same time playing on the monitor.
+Once again, this scene is captured by the camera and displayed on the monitor.
 The process repeated itself on and on.
 In this way, the artist made a closed loop between shooting and displaying.
 The “language” being presented on the monitor comes from the machine itself.
 That is exactly what Ren wanted to express.

 Shooting location: Ruiju Hotel (August 2013).

 Wordless Elegy, Video/ Duration: 5’00’ (2013)

 A man is watching from the opposite side, bringing all his emotions and feelings trying to make a sound through his body, but ends up with silence.
 He repeats again and again with full attention.